 - 2 tbsp / 30 ml fresh lime juice

-- ½ tsp ground mixed peppercorns (omit for AIP)
+- 1/2 tsp freshly cracked rainbow peppercorns (omit for AIP)

-- COMBINE: Add the watermelon, strawberries, grapes, cherries and lime juice to a bowl.
-Sprinkle the amchur, salt, ginger, pepper, mace and chopped mint over the fruit, then stir to combine.
+COMBINE: Add the watermelon, strawberries, grapes, cherries and lime juice to a bowl.
+Sprinkle the amchur powder, salt, ground ginger, pepper, mace and chopped or dried mint over the fruit, then stir to combine.

 This post was included in the Paleo AIP Recipe Roundtable.